jaredarkin/d3bq/readme.md

 ### The Problem

-Once you cross the Mason-Dixon line driving south - especially on a long, highway road-trip - lunch-stops transform from obligatory fast-food visits into opportunities for mythical, hidden food treasure - local, regional BBQ.
+Once you cross the Mason-Dixon line driving south - especially on a long, highway road-trip - each lunch stop becomes a precious opportunity for local, regional BBQ.
 Each state has a different style and take on the classic food, but finding the best places to stop is a challenge.
-Whether you're taking 95 South or a web of backroads, you need to find the best BBQ within a reasonable distance of you're route, and within a reasonable timeframe for your hunger.
+Whether you're taking 95 South or a web of backroads, you need to find the best BBQ within a reasonable distance of your route, and within a reasonable timeframe for hunger's sake.

 ### D3BQ as a Solution

 D3BQ is my response to this problem.
-As a first step, it maps eater.com's top-50 BBQ in the South (I don't fully endorse this list, but for initial data, it's a strong start) using D3.js's [Voronoi methods](https://github.com/mbostock/d3/wiki/Voronoi-Geom).
+As a first step, it maps [eater.com](http://www.eater.com/)'s top-50 BBQ in the South (I don't fully endorse this list, but for dummy data, it's a very strong start) using D3.js's [Voronoi methods](https://github.com/mbostock/d3/wiki/Voronoi-Geom).

 More coming soon...